eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-message-ids.md

 * Rule violation messages can be stored in a central `meta.messages` object for convenient management
 * Rule violation messages do not need to be repeated in both the rule file and rule test file
+* As a result, the barrier for changing rule violation messages is lower, encouraging more frequent contributions to improve and optimize them for the greatest clarity and usefulness

 ## Rule Details